View on GitHub

 Usage Scenarios

-If you want to quickly toggle file change monitoring on/off for scattered files, use cat-file-watcher.
+When you want to quickly enable/disable monitoring for scattered files, use cat-file-watcher.

-If you want to utilize the various unique features it offers, use cat-file-watcher.
+When you want to leverage its unique features, use cat-file-watcher.

-For TypeScript application development and similar tasks, use a standard task runner.
+For TypeScript app development, etc., use a standard task runner.

 Development